vzaar/chunked-browser-upload-reference-implementation/README.md

 If you have already implemented a HTML5 based uploader, you will find the process for chunked uploads very similar.

 The signature will allow you to upload any number of files with a GUID key prefix, as specified by the signature.
 Each chunk should be uploaded with a suffix indicating its part number.
 These keys should be sequentially numbered, starting at 0.
-If any individual chunk of your upload fails
+If any individual chunk of your upload fails, it should be retried automatically by default up to three times, this can be altered with the `max_retries` option of Plupload.

 Each chunk of your upload must be a minimum of 5MiB, and a maximum of 5GiB.
 Chunked uploads outside of these bounds will fail when being processed.